bruteForceBilly/vue-assignment/README.md

 ### What is it?

 Welcome to FleetManager!
-A technical vue assignment for ViriCit.
+A technical vue assignment for ViriCiti.
 The requirements for the assignment can be found in the file requirements.md in project root.

 ### Features